cynthiaewu/PhylogenyPipeline/README.md

 or [BioEdit](http://www.mbio.ncsu.edu/bioedit/bioedit.html)

-The PASTA step of this program will also produce many temporary and other files, which are detailed in the PASTA tutorial (https://github.com/smirarab/pasta/blob/master/pasta-doc/pasta-tutorial.md), but for the purposes of our phylogeny pipeline, we focus on the output files placed into the PhylogenyOutput folder.
+The PASTA step of this program will also produce many temporary and other files, which are detailed in the [PASTA tutorial](https://github.com/smirarab/pasta/blob/master/pasta-doc/pasta-tutorial.md), but for the purposes of our phylogeny pipeline, we focus on the output files placed into the PhylogenyOutput folder.